errael/astrology-castro/README.md

 Running `castro`  on a file produces 3 output files.
 For example, if there's `foo.castro` then executing `castro foo.castro` creates
 - `foo.as` can be executed by `Astrolog` with `-i foo.as`
 - `foo.def` has details of allocation
-- `foo.map` has a summary of allocation for all files
+- `foo.map` has a summary of allocation;
+   includes the file and line number where each item is defined

 Use `castro --gui ...` or `castro --console ...` to see how a file is parsed.